 The custom acoustics include two powerful tweeters for clear highs, a pair of meticulously engineered elliptical woofers for full mid frequencies, and proprietary anti-distortion technology for perfectly weighted bass.
 Split waveguides project sound from wall to wall, and advanced processing accurately positions elements in the room so you feel like you’re at the centre of the action.
 Even better, our unique Trueplay™ software tunes your speakers to the precise acoustics of your space.

 With sound, so much depends on the environment in which you’re listening.
-A cosy room with thick carpet and tons of pillows will reflect and absorb sound very differently than a larger space with bare walls and hard floors.
+A cozy room with thick carpet and tons of pillows will reflect and absorb sound very differently than a larger space with bare walls and hard floors.
 The exact same speaker placed in those two spaces won’t sound the same, no matter how well it’s engineered.

 With an iOS device, our Trueplay™ tuning technology will measure the effect that your room’s size, furnishings, and Ray’s placement have on what you hear, then fine-tune the audio output to make sure you hear everything as it was intended to sound.